tsgates/arch-wiki-markdown/wiki/Vim.md

     vim-rt
     vim-tiny

-Note:There are some visualization problems in KDE using gvim from official repositories.
+-   There are some visualization problems in KDE using gvim from official repositories.
 In that case you can install vim-gvim-qt from herecura-stable or vim-qt

 Usage
 -----